Skip to Content

 Mycorrhizal fungi are naturally occurring and have an interdependent relationship with plants.
 So to put it simply, the best way to increase them is to keep your garden as natural as possible.

-If the soil has been dug too frequently, the fungi have likely been destroyed, and therefore the need for it to be replenished will be high.
+If the soil has been dug too frequently, the fungi have likely been destroyed, so the need for replenishment will be high.

-Adding in phosphorus is an easy fix that is not ideal for helping mycorrhizal fungi grow.
+Adding phosphorus is an easy fix not ideal for helping mycorrhizal fungi grow.

 It could be tempting to introduce more phosphorus into the soil as fertilizer.
 This may solve the short-term problem, but it is much better to help the fungi flourish, as this will create a garden full of healthier plants for years to come.